 The ability to train the system with additional commands - as many commands as an individual can comfortably remember - and having all of the commands available to the user at the same time are significant advantages over the common sip-n-puff device that acts as a simple switch controlled by sucking or blowing through a straw.

-The researchers plan to begin testing the usability of the intraoral Tongue Drive System by able-bodied individuals soon and then move onto clinical trials to test its usability by people with high-level spinal cord injuries.
+The researchers plan to begin testing the usability of the intraoral Tongue Drive System by non-disabled individuals soon and then move on to clinical trials to test its usability by people with high-level spinal cord injuries.

 In recent months, Ghovanloo and his team have recruited 11 individuals with high-level spinal cord injuries to test the headset version of the system at the Atlanta-based Shepherd Center and the Rehabilitation Institute of Chicago.